Pushyamitras: War against the Guptas

-Inscriptions covering the events between 455 and 467 CE emphasize the role of Skandagupta, Kumaragupta's successor, in defeating the Pushyamitras.
+Inscription covering the events between 455 and 467 CE emphasize the role of Skandagupta, Kumaragupta's successor, in defeating the Pushyamitras.

 The Pushyamitras were subjugated by Skandagupta after a long and strenuous fight, as they "had developed great power and many resources in terms of military & wealth".The inscription says that at one point the situation became so serious that Skandagupta had to pass a whole night on the bare ground (the field).
 The critical situation was eventually tided over by him & emerged victorious.This victory took place towards the close of Kumaragupta's reign.
 So Kumaragupta was probably too old to lead the army himself.
 So his son Skandagupta bore the brunt of the struggle, who was chosen by him to deal with the danger of the Pushyamitras.
 This victory was so memorable & important, we are told in the Bhitari inscription that people sang the songs of his glory in every nook and corner of the empire.
 Goyal thinks that the Pandumvamshi king Bharatabala was the king leading the Pushyamitra rebellion.